AEA Graduate Education Diversity Internship Program (GEDI) Frequently Asked Questions (FAQ)

 6. What should the reference letter from my advisor include?

-The reference letter from your advisor should attest to your capabilities that make you a good candidate for the program, express the advisor’s support and confidence in your being a part of this internship, and her or his willingness to support you through the process.
+The reference letter from your advisor should attest to your capabilities that make you a good candidate for the program, express the advisor’s support and confidence in your being a part of this internship, and their willingness to support you through the process.

 7. I just got accepted into a graduate program and will be starting in the fall, can I still apply for the program?